 A densely populated metropolitan city with people bustling in and out of cafes, offices, temples and even nowhere, Hyderabad is fast turning into the New York city of South India.

 The area around Hussain Sagar Lake, Begumpet, Punjagutta, Somajiguda, Banjara Hills and Lakdi-ka-Pul are close to both tourist attractions of the old city and the business areas of the new city.
-Here, you can find hotels in accordance to your budget and requirements.
+Here, you can find hotels by your budget and requirements.

 The city is a beautiful amalgamation of tradition and modernity.
 The food is fantastic and affordable.
 The locals are conversant in Hindi, Telugu and English.

-Not so developed public transport compared to metros.
-Limited options for shopping.
+Not so developed public transport compared to other metropolitan cities.

 Day 1: Arrive by morning/midday.
 Have the fabulously flavourful Hyderabadi biryani for lunch.
 Walk around the charming bylanes and streets of the older parts of the city.
 Visit the Charminar and the adjoining market.
 Don't forget to sample some of Hyderabad's lip-smacking chaat items!